jgurnett/code2pdf/README.md

 # Description
-This is a little script I made to convert code to pdf.
+This is a little script I made to convert code to pdf. <br/>
-For school a few of my profs wanted a hard copy of my code (which is kind of weird) so I developed this so I wouldn't have to remeber the commands everytime
+For school a few of my profs wanted a hard copy of my code (which is kind of weird) so I developed this so I wouldn't have to remember the commands every time

-## Dependancies
+## Dependencies
-To install Dependancies just run the script by following these two simple steps:
+To install Dependencies just run the script by following these two simple steps:
-1. Give Script execute permissions: `chmod +x depend.sh`
+1. Give script execute permissions: `chmod +x depend.sh`
-2. run dependancies script: `./depend.sh`
+2. Run dependencies script: `./depend.sh`

 ## To run
 `./code2pdf.sh < /User/yourPath/yourFile.c`

 ## Inside of depend.sh
 Flags